filecoin-project/specs/networking.md

 ### Syncing

 Whenever a node learns about a new `BlockHead` it should attempt to import the block - let that be through the `HelloMessage` or through the [block pubsub protocol](data-propagation.md#block-propagation).
-For that it may fetches the ancestors of that block until it is fully caught up.
+For that it may fetches the ancestors of that block through bitswap until it is fully caught up.
+Importing in this context refers to the node confirming that the block is valid, as described in [Validation](./validation.md) and storing it locally.
 This mode is known as "syncing".
 During "syncing" the same node may not mine blocks.

-See [Syncing](./sync.md) to learn more about the syncing operation.

 ## Establishing a network

-Every node should aim to establish a set of stable connections to the network in order to stay up to date with latest changes and block propagation - aka [sync](./sync.md) - as well as to participate in the processes of the network - e.g. mining.
+Every node should aim to establish a set of stable connections to the network in order to stay up to date with latest changes and block propagation - aka to sync - as well as to participate in the processes of the network - e.g. mining.

 In order to do that a node must be "bootstrapped" when starting up.
 At its simplest, bootstrapping can be thought of as secure network joining.
 It must enable a new node to get the latest head/chain that the majority of the network power is mining off and must be both: